banksone/spark-dataprocessing/README.md

 mvn package
 ```

-Apache Spark should run binaries comiled with JDK 8 and 11 (what I haven't succided yet with the later one)
+Apache Spark should run binaries compiled with JDK 8 and 11 (what I haven't succeeded yet with the later one)

 Execute command below in order to login to master container.
 ```